cornerstonejs/cornerstone3D/packages/docs/docs/contribute/linking.md

 ## External Components

 Some components such as the `dicom-microscopy-viewer` are linked externally as optional inclusions in the overall `cornerstone3D` package.
-See the `addOns/ReadMe.md` file for details on how these are included.
-If you are using the `WSIViewport`, then you will need to link these modules in.
+You will need to add a peerImport function which can import the required modules, and register your function with the cornerstone init method.

 ## Tips